ilya-sh/xlsx-ticket/README.md

 # xlsx-ticket
 Script for Jira issues import

-This script converts Microsoft Excel Open XML Spreadsheet (.xlsx) file to tab separated value file (.tsv) that can be used in Jira to import projects and issues.
+A small script that converts Microsoft Excel Open XML Spreadsheet (.xlsx) file to tab separated value file (.tsv) that can be used in Jira to import projects and issues.

 Date format in the generated file is (yyyy-MM-dd hh:mm:ss) and have to be specified in project mappings through